croquet/wordpress-webshowcase-plugin/readme.md

 ### Croquet API Key

 The key is used to access the Croquet Reflector network.

-### Showcase name

-A name that identifies the Web Showcase instance.
-Set a unique name for an instance if you would like to have multiple instances of Showcases that uses the same API Key.
+You can generate an API Key, which is a string looks like 15kkttz5HqJ4mDycjupJA5eiF2CMhdvIgexample on https://croquet.io/keys.

 ### Create a unique session per visit